-Both low voltage thermostats and line voltage thermostats are used for controlling heating/cooling systems.
-Although line voltage thermostats are commonly used for radiant, convection or resistance heaters that are powered by electricity whereas low voltage thermostats are commonly used with central heating systems.
+For both low voltage thermostats and line voltage thermostats, they are both used for controlling heating/cooling systems.
+For line voltage thermostats, they are commonly used for radiant, convection, or resistance heaters that are powered by electricity.
+In comparison, low voltage thermostats are commonly used with central heating systems.
 A line voltage thermostat uses direct current, 120 or 240 volts, rather than the usual 24V found in newer systems.

 How to Tell the Difference: